-A main line of the Issuer's business is to buy loan assets from the Approved Sellers (as defined below) in Hong Kong.
+A main line of the Issuer's business is to buy loan assets from the Approved Sellers (as defined under the section "Description of the Issuer - Business Strategies") in Hong Kong.
 The willingness of the Approved Sellers to sell their loan assets to the Issuer is dependent on a number of factors, including the Approved Sellers' loan portfolio size, their balance sheet management and the interest rate applicable to the loan assets at the relevant time.
 The decision as to whether or not to sell their loan assets to the Issuer lies with the Approved Sellers.
 There can be no assurance that the Approved Sellers will continue to make available suitable loan assets for purchase by the Issuer.